 A real-life case developed by our very own company

 As with most companies out there, we realize that unfortunate things like data loss can happen.
-Having performed regular backups, we somehow thought it would never happen to us.
+Having performed regular backups and disaster recovery tools, we somehow thought it would never happen to us.
 The chain of events detailed below is caused by mere human error and thus can happen anywhere and at any time.
 We describe this real-life case to illustrate one of the possible causes of data loss and the direct consequences of such a scenario.

 Like many Microsoft Partners, we have several Office 365 tenants with multiple PWAs for Project Online related activities.
 To be precise, we have five tenants we use for demos, development, and testing; those tenants have anywhere between 10 to 120 PWAs.
 When Microsoft revised their software subscriptions last year, some of our subscriptions expired, as we did not transfer them to the new plans.
 Multiple emails notifying us about the need to do so were buried in the Inbox, where no one noticed them.

 Seeing that subscriptions weren’t renewed, Microsoft canceled them.
 This resulted in the deletion of all the PWA services from our tenant.
 We still had active Project Essential licenses, but Project Online licenses for PMs had become inactive.
 All site collections were in place, but they had no PWAs in them – and all the Project Online data was gone.
 It was like everything worked on Friday, and then on Monday – surprise! (and we had a big demo at 10 AM) –nothing was there.